TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Platform

-\mcite{imc} is motivated by the mutual-reinforcement effect between $r$ and $\uf$: optimizing one may greatly amplify the effectiveness of the other.
+-- Input-Model Co-optimization (\imc)\mcite{imc} is motivated by the mutual-reinforcement effect between $r$ and $\uf$: optimizing one amplifies the effectiveness of the other.
 Instead of solving \meq{eq:opt} by first pre-defining $r$ and then optimizing $\uf$, \imc optimizes $r$ and $\uf$ jointly, which enlarges the search spaces for $r$ and $\uf$, leading to attacks satisfying multiple desiderata (\meg,\,fine-tuning survivability and defense adaptivity).